 As a consequence, businesses may need to process the data of individuals in the UK separately from individuals in the EU to respect the two different regulations.
-This essentially means there will be two GDPR legislations - one for EU individuals and one for UK individuals.
+This essentially means there will be two GDPR legislations - one for individuals in the EU and one for individuals in the UK.

 GDPR for Events

-There are many different organisations involved within the events lifecycle, as demonstrated in the image, each providing their specialised services.
-And there are many kinds of personal data, often shared between these organisations to allow them to perform their function.
-And because events tend to be global, this potentially means data is lists of personally identifiable data (PII, often delegate lists) are passing from one organisation to another, often crossing borders.
+There are many different organisations involved within the events lifecycle, as demonstrated in the image above, each providing a specialised service.
+And there are many kinds of personal data, often shared between these organisations to allow them to perform their services.
+And because events tend to be global, this potentially means that lists of personally identifiable data (PII, often delegate lists) are passing from one organisation to another, often crossing borders.
+Typical examples include: